 Backpacking, as the word itself says, take all the minimum that you need on your back and start exploring.

 I always believe in travelling like a local whether it be transportation or walking around the city or trying the local food from where locals eat not some fancy restaurant or a hotel, as these things makes you get into the skin of the place where you are.

 It takes you more closer to the local culture and way of living.
 My travel history is very diverse in its nature right from the Cape Point in South Africa to Victoria Falls in Zimbabwe to the Lisbon in Portugal to Seville in Spain to Verona in Italy to Bratislava in Slovakia to Hoi an in Vietnam to Chiang Mai and Koh Lanta in Thailand to Pamukkale in Turkey to St. Petersburg in Russia to Yangon in Myanmar and the list goes on.

 There are many taboos about travelling out of the country, the most common is about the food.
-We Indians specially cannot live without food and being a vegetarian, for him is another dimension to this aspect, he says, “yes it’s a bit difficult being a vegetarian traveller but there is nowhere in the world where you don’t get vegetarian food, it’s just that you have to look a little deeper and longer in order to find one.
+We Indians specially cannot live without food and being a vegetarian, for me adds another dimension to this aspect, as it’s a bit difficult being a vegetarian traveller but there is nowhere in the world where you don’t get vegetarian food, it’s just that you have to look a little deeper and longer in order to find one.
 I found vegetarian food in a country like Uruguay which is a hardcore meat eating nation.

-If at some places you don’t find vegetarian food, there are always fruits and other snacks to survive on, and good detoxification also”
+If at some places you don’t find vegetarian food, there are always fruits and other snacks to survive on, and gives a good detoxification also.